SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 The `Path` in the output is the value of *AS_PATH* and here is only `64500` for `192.0.2.0` since it's in that AS.
 Typically, for AS out on the internet, this path is much bigger.

 # Network Services
+# Hot Standby Router Protocol (_HSRP_) Operation
+HSRP is a Cisco proprietary **First Hop Redundancy Protocol (_FHRP_)**.
+Hosts on a subnet depend on a gateway router to forward packets to and from outside it's own subnet.
+However, if that gateway were to go down, the host would be reduced only communicating on it's local subnet, and be unable to reach any outside network.
+A _FHRP_ solves this problem by letting a secondary router step in when the primary router fails so that we can avoid a single point of failure like a single physical gateway.
+The gateway's IP is assigned to a virtual router instead of a physical router.
+An industry standard _FHRP_ also exists, called **Virtual Router Redundancy Protocol (_VRRP_)**.

+Let us consider the topology below.
+Since in our modern networks, we have multilayer switches, they're typically the ones our devices use as the default gateway.
+Neither sw2 or sw3 has the IP address `10.1.1.1` but sw2 takes the active role in routing packets meant for `10.1.1.1` while sw3 will step in if sw1 fails, and is thus the standby _router_.
+The switches do this by not only hosting the IP address for the gateway but the MAC address for the gateway as well, that the PC learns via ARPing.

+When sw2 goes down sw3 will get to know about it very soon, since _hello messages_ are exchanged between _routers_ with a default hello interval of _3 seconds_.
+If sw3 doesn't get a hello message from sw2, which was the active switch, for a period called the _hold time_, it's transition to _active_ state itself.
+The hold time is a value not less than 3 times the hello timer, which by default would be _10 sec_.
+While this might be a long time to wait, if we have high bandwidth links between sw2 and sw3, such as GigE Links, we can set the hello timer to sub-seconds value, which would make our hold time _1 sec or less_.

+## Interface Tracking
+Let us consider that instead of Sw2 going down, the link between sw2 and the internet fails.
+In such case by default, sw3 will still get hello messages from sw2 and remain in a stand-by state.
+Hence, HSRP has a feature called **interface tracking**, which can monitor the status of an interface and can decrement a priority value if that interface goes down to ensure traffic is re-routed via a live interface.
+By default in the **Active Router Election**, the router with the highest HSRP priority becomes the active router.
+Default priority is 100.
+When sw2's link goes down, it's priority decrease will cause sw3 to have the greater priority and become the active router.
+However, when sw2 comes back up after a repair, it won't automatically get back it's original priority.
+To solve this, we have the **preempt option** which lets a router that was previously the active router reclaim its role of active router when it comes back up after a failure or when its priority increasest to the highest value.

+## Enhanced Object Tracking
+This feature allows the aforementioned priority value to be decremented not just on the basis of a link failure, but a host of other reasons.
+This may be a route no longer being in a router's IP table, or a metric to a network exceeding a certain value, etc., all of which can cause a decrease in priority.

+# HSRP Configuration